filecoin-project/devgrants/README.md

 ---

 ### Next Step Microgrants
-Grants of $5,000 in FIL are available to support taking the _next step_ after you have created an initial prototype with Filecoin.
+Starting <INSERT DATE HERE>, our microgrants program will be available specifically for pre-identified work within our ecosystem - starting with the upcoming FVM launch!
+If you are 1) building with FVM in a current project, 2) looking for ways to fund the next steps of your work, and 3) have a working prototype to showcase to our team, consider applying for a microgrant!
+Grants are valued at $5,000 USD and are paid in FIL.

 These grants are intended for independent developers, small studios, non-profits, activists, and researchers.
-Applicants may be working independently, or as part of a course or hackathon.
+Applicants may be working independently or continuing with work started at a course or hackathon.

 The microgrants are intended for early stage projects.
 If your project has already received more than $30,000 USD from any source, please apply for an open grant (details below) rather than a microgrant.

-Acceptance criteria are very simple, and work is expected to be complete within 2 months.
-Adoption Microgrants are funded by Protocol Labs.

 [**LEARN MORE AND APPLY FOR A MICROGRANT**](https://github.com/filecoin-project/devgrants/blob/master/microgrants/microgrants.md) • [**See Accepted Microgrant Proposals**](https://github.com/filecoin-project/devgrants/blob/master/microgrants/accepted-microgrant-applications.md)